ethereum/EIPs/EIPS/eip-draft_retrieval_domain.md

 - `fields`: A bit map where bit $$i$$ is set to 1 if and only if field $$i$$ is present ($$i \in [0, 4]$$).
 Bits are read from least significant to most significant, and fields are indexed in the order that is specified by EIP-712, identical to the order in which they are listed in the function type.
 - `name`, `version`, `chainId`, `verifyingContract`, `salt`: The value of the corresponding field in `EIP712Domain`, if present according to `fields`.
 If the field is not present, the value is unspecified.
 The semantics of each field is defined in EIP-712.
 - `extensions`: A list of EIP numbers that specify additional fields in the domain.
-Their inclusion in this list means they are part of the domain, and the value of `fields` does not change that.
-The method to obtain the value for each of these additional fields is expected to be specified in the respective EIP.
+The method to obtain the value for each of these additional fields and any conditions for inclusion are expected to be specified in the respective EIP.
+The value of `fields` does not affect their inclusion.

 ## Rationale